-This is a most elegant viaduct, now in use as a part of a private dirt road.
+This is a most elegant single track viaduct, now in use as a part of a private dirt road.

 Marked on the railway clearing house maps as Rea Viaduct, this viaduct crosses Loch Ken between Parton (to the east) and New Galloway stations.

-The main portion of this single track viaduct has three bowstring girders and a total length of 500 ft.
+The main portion of this single track viaduct has three bowstring girders and an overall length of 462 ft.
+The height is 22 ft.
 There are stone masonry arches at either end.

 On the 30th of December 1935 an entire train from London Euston derailed, although the locomotives remained on track.
 None of the 60 passengers were killed.
 The accident took place just west of the viaduct on a curve.

 The engineers were Blyth and Blyth.

 Castle Douglas (St Andrew Street)

 Gatehouse of Fleet

 Little Water of Fleet Viaduct